 Please ensure Javascript is enabled for purposes of website accessibility

 What’s your time worth?
 I always have a hard time answering that question.
-I am a computer programmer by trade, and even when I was a contractor and actually BILLING BY THE HOUR, it always didn’t feel like it made sense.
+I am a computer programmer by trade, and even when I was a contractor and actually BILLING BY THE HOUR, it always didn’t feel like I had a great answer to that question.
 It’s not like if I wasn’t at work, there was someone who was going to give me my hourly rate just to sit around.

-In case a real-life example would be helpful, I thought I’d share our recent experiences.
-Carolyn and I recently flew from Indianapolis to Las Vegas to attend a BoardingArea blogger conference.
-Because I have the Southwest Companion pass, that makes flying on Southwest super attractive (since Carolyn flies free), so we drove from Cincinnati to Indy (Southwest doesn’t fly out of Cincinnati).
-Dayton is closer, but there are direct IND-LAS flights.
+In case a real-life example would be helpful, I thought I’d share an experience I had awhile ago.
+My wife and I were flying from Indianapolis to Las Vegas to attend a conference.
+At the time, I had the Southwest Companion pass, which made flying on Southwest super attractive (since my companion would fly free), so we drove from Cincinnati to Indy (Southwest didn’t fly out of Cincinnati – this was awhile ago).

 ind-las-gcmap